• Home/

 Here are the alternatives

-These are the commercially available alternatives to F-gases, and the applications where they are used, compiled by industry group ATMOsphere and Professor Amin Hafner of Norway’s leading research university NTNU:
+These are the commercially available natural alternatives to F-gases, and the applications where they are used, compiled by industry group ATMOsphere and Professor Amin Hafner of Norway’s leading research university NTNU:

 Source: ATMO; Prof. Armin Hafner